lethal-lisa/Nightcrawler/doc/nstspecs.md

 operation on them, or to change the way a node functions.

 All the information below is from the file [inc/story.h](../inc/story.h).
-Consult that file for The most up to date information.
+Consult that file for the most up to date information.

 [[_TOC_]]